-Successful engineers aren't just problem solvers: they have creativity and imagination.
+Engineering demands not only strong problem-solving abilities, but also lots of creativity and imagination.
 With Sylvan's Engineering courses in Idaho, now is the time for future engineers to develop these important skills — and have fun with new friends as they do so!
-We know how kids love to tinker with toys, gadgets and other devices, so we focus our sessions around real mechanical and architectural challenges.
-Every week, students buddy up with friends to build structures, test them, and rebuild them better, learning vital STEM concepts (science, technology, engineering and math) as part of the process.
+Kids love to work out what makes toys, gadgets and devices tick, so our sessions are tailored to explore and examine real mechanical and architectural challenges.
+Working with a buddy, your child will build and test new structures every week, mastering 21st century STEM concepts (science, technology, engineering and math) as they go.
 After all, kids find it a lot easier to engage with learning if they’re having fun at the same time!

 The Sylvan Difference

-With a maximum of 12 students per class — and a student-teacher ratio of 6:1 — learning is a personal experience at your local Sylvan center in Idaho.
-We combine that personal attention with team activities and independent tasks, helping kids stay engaged and motivated with a diverse blend of learning methods.▼
+With a maximum student-to-teacher ratio of 6:1 — and no more than 12 students per class — your local Sylvan center in Idaho is where learning gets personal.
+We also combine that one-on-one attention with collaborative activities and self-guided tasks, helping kids stay engaged with a mix of proven learning methods.▼

-It's time to get creative!
-Our Engineering courses in Idaho feature:
+Our fun, creative Engineering courses in Idaho feature:

 - Hands as well as minds: Interactive, app-based learning is great, but this program is all about getting hands-on — and learning by doing.